Ford Escape owners have reported 127 problems related to automatic transmission (under the power train category).

 See all problems of the 2011 Ford Escape.

-Consumer has a 2012 Ford Escape.
+The contact owns a 2012 Ford Escape.
 While driving approximately 20 mph, the vehicle began to hesitate while accelerating.
 The contact also noticed that the vehicle would decelerate when driving at various speeds.
 The vehicle was taken to the dealer for diagnostic testing where the technician was unable to diagnose the failure.
 The vehicle was not repaired.
 The approximate failure mileage was 500.
 Updated 03/16/lj

 See all problems of the 2012 Ford Escape.